ta-data-lis/lab-mysql-first-queries/README.md

 **10. How could you take the top 3 regarding the user ratings but also the number of votes?**

-**11. Does people care about the price?** Do some queries, comment why are you doing them and the results you retrieve.
+**11. Do people care about the price?** Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?

 ## Deliverables
 You need to submit a `.sql` file that includes the queries used to answer the questions above, as well as an `.md` file including your answers.